flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 - adjoint simulation: simulation encoding derivative information passed from downstream in the AD process. and postprocesses the results into derivatve information for `jax`.

 The backward vjp function defined for `web.run()` accepts and returns quite abstract objects.
 First, the "v" provided is a `SimulationData` object storing the derivatives of the downstream operations w.r.t. the data stored in the various `MonitorData` objects.
-So for example, if the eventual output of the function being differentiated depends on a single amplitude in the `ModeData` of the foward pass, the adjoint `SimulationData` will contain a `ModeData` object with all 0 elements except for the coordiantes associated with that amplitude.
+So for example, if the eventual output of the function being differentiated depends on a single amplitude in the `ModeData` of the forward pass, the adjoint `SimulationData` will contain a `ModeData` object with all 0 elements except for the coordinates associated with that amplitude.
 The value of that amplitude data will store directly the derivative of the function output with respect to that amplitude.

-As the return value of the `web.run()` must look like the derivative of its input arguments, ths function returns a tuple of length 1 storing a `Simulation` where the contents of each field are simply the derivatives that field w.r.t. the outputs of the function being differentiated.
+As the return value of the `web.run()` must look like the derivative of its input arguments, this function returns a tuple of length 1 storing a `Simulation` where the contents of each field are simply the derivatives that field w.r.t. the outputs of the function being differentiated.

 This concept is hard to understand but is the crucial idea behind the workings of the plugin so it's again worth spending some time to digest.
 To reiterate, in its essence, the goal of the adjoint `web.run()` is to propagate the derivative of the function w.r.t. the output data (stored as a `SimulationData`) into the derivative of the function w.r.t. the `Simulation` fields (stored as a `Simulation`).